 Charcoal BBQ, gas BBQ or hybrid BBQ?

 Choosing between a charcoal barbecue, a gas barbecue or even a hybrid grill comes down to more than just taste.
-And despite what expert barbecue cooks say, one isn’t necessarily better than the other – there are pros and cons for both.
-We take you through the pros and cons of each to help you pick the best barbecue for you.
+And despite what expert barbecue cooks say, one isn’t necessarily better than the other – there are pros and cons for each.

 How to BBQ with charcoal

-There's some skill to barbecuing on charcoal, but the most important ways to ensure the results are perfect are:
+There's some skill to barbecuing on charcoal and learning how to light a barbecue, but the most important ways to ensure the results are perfect are:

 - Prep the barbecue by cleaning out any old ask, removing the grate, and opening the bottom vents.
 This allows air to circulate around the charcoal, which will help you get an even, strong burning barbecue.